 The Appropriate Adult Service in Ayrshire

-We have delivered the Appropriate Adult Service across Ayrshire for over three and a half years and responded to over 1500 requests.
+We have delivered the Appropriate Adult Service across Ayrshire for over four and a half years and responded to over 2400 requests.
 Our average response time is under 40 minutes.

 We are proud of the service we provide and strive for continuous improvement.